Marvin Karawana: Playing career

 Karawana attended St. Bernard's College in Wellington and is a Wainuiomata Lions junior.

 Karawana made his first grade debut for the Newcastle Knights during the Round 9 encounter with the New Zealand Warriors on 12 May 2007.
 Karawana pushed his way into the first grade team in 2009 and was used off the interchange bench as a Utility player.

-He unfortunately tore his anterior cruciate ligament (ACL) in a NSW Cup trial game in the 2010 pre-season which ruled him out of the entire 2010 season.
+He tore his anterior cruciate ligament (ACL) in a NSW Cup trial game in the 2010 pre-season which ruled him out of the entire 2010 season.

 In 2011, he made his return to the NRL against the St. George Illawarra Dragons in Round 4.

-After the conclusion of the 2011 season, Karawana was released by the Knights.
+After the conclusion of the 2011 season, Karawana was released by Newcastle outfit.

 He returned to New Zealand in 2012 to play Rugby sevens for Wellington in the national competition.
-He has been nicknamed by his teammates "Wainui SBW", due to his similar propensity to offload the ball in the tackle.
+He was nicknamed by his teammates "Wainui SBW", due to his similar propensity to offload the ball in the tackle.